 |

-Selected Recent Magazine and Website Writing
+Selected Recent Magazine & Online Writing

-sham.
-Antifracktivists Arrested at Seneca Lake Protest.
+Columns in No Frack Almanac (PDFs), 2012-13: Antifracktivists Arrested at Seneca Lake Protest.
 Jeremy Alderson, Gary Judsen, and Susan Walker are arrested as 20 protesters block access to a hideous compressor station run by Inergy, Inc., that threatens this jewel of the Finger Lakes -- a region known for wineries, organic farms, outdoor pursuits, and breathtaking scenery.

 Fracking Bans That Can Stand.
 In a resounding win for activists, two different state Supreme Court